wuduhren/Mr-Ride-iOS/README.md

 ## Mr.Ride iOS
-> Mr.Ride is an tracking app which allows you to track your routes, health information, and distance while you are riding bike.
+> We wanted to improve the experience of biker tracking their activities.
+Mr.Ride is an tracking app which allows us to track your routes, health information, distance improvement, and share our lifestyle on social media.

 # Example
 ![](https://i.imgur.com/KAEZOkD.png)